jaswalkiranavtar/paytm/readme.md

 4. Spring AOP: To centrally manage logging of all user actions in all apps.
 Infact I added the Aspect to common folder so that both UI app and oauth2 server can use it.
 In practice it should be a seperate module in the form of jar file that any other app can use.

 5. UI: Mixture of Angular and JQuery.
-If I had more time, I would have used Angular 4 and Google's Material Design, to use compoenents from Angular Material IO.
+And Spring Social Twitter API.